Benthic comb jelly: Diet

 Many questions have arisen about the availability of food for the benthic comb jelly.
 Previously, it was thought the abyssal depths of deep sea trenches, such as this one, could not support predators that actively hunt macroscopic food sources (as opposed to sessile predators, which do not hunt).
 This led some to believe that there is missing information about the area's ecosystem.
+However, characterizing the habitat and food source of benthic comb jellies and its "role in shaping the assemblage distribution pattern remains challenging, due to limited access to extreme deep ecosystems and the paucity of sample points obtained within the hadal zone".
+Because they are exclusively marine they likely are planktonic like most comb jellies.